Working with children, young people & families: a psychoanalytic observational approach (M7 Saturday)

 Young child observation (PGDip/MA only): one year of small group seminars, supporting you to observe a pre-school child, in their family or nursery setting, to learn about the emotional meaning of a child’s behaviour as they start to relate to others outside the family.

 Experiential group (PGDip/MA only): an opportunity to experience, observe and reflect on group dynamics as they occur in a group that you are a member of.
+This event takes place on two weekend days during the spring term of your second year

 Dissertation (MA only): creating a dissertation proposal and building this into a 12,000 word thesis, exploring aspects of your observational studies in the course.